Jodu555/CineFinn/README.md

 - [ ] Implement a native (so called todo list) to see wich series are still not ripped/downloaded/uploaded and maybe also with sorting
 - [x] Make the website more mobile accessibill
 - [ ] Account/Authentication System Update
-  - [ ] Restrict accounts so they cannot trigger certain jobs
+  - [ ] Restrict accounts so they cannot trigger certain jobs / Only Show the jobs an account is permitted to execute
   - [ ] Save the audio volume number in state, and maybe also in account
   - [ ] Implement User Settings to toggle specific infos
     - [ ] the stuff thats always hardcoded in the state